avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 ----------------------------------------------------------------

 Cholera is a disease characterised by acute watery diarrhoea, leading to rapidly progressing dehydration and shock (`Sack et al 2004`_).
+We will not provide guidance on cholera diagnosis here, but you can find detailed guidance from the World Health Organisation, who provide definitions of a 'suspected cholera case' and 'confirmed cholera case' (`WHO 2023`_).

 .. _Sack et al 2004: https://pubmed.ncbi.nlm.nih.gov/14738797/

-We will not provide the clinical criteria for diagnosing cholera here; the WHO provides detailed guidance on what it considers to be a 'suspected cholera case' and a 'confirmed cholera case' (see `WHO 2023`_).

 .. _WHO 2023: https://www.gtfcc.org/wp-content/uploads/2023/02/gtfcc-public-health-surveillance-for-cholera-interim-guidance.pdf